More about Chin State

 Maraland straddles the border between Myanmar and Mizoram in north eastern India.
 It is the poorest region within Chin State and the majority of Mara people live in isolated rural villages where they rely totally on subsistence farming.
 They are vulnerable not only to the consequences of uncontrolled slash and burn agricultural methods but also to the unpredictable effects of climate change.
 Day to day life for Mara people is tough.
 Their poverty, ethnicity, language and geographical remoteness generally excludes them from opportunities for further education and development.
 It is therefore hard for them to have the vision, creativity and inspiration needed to improve things.
 They also have very little access to healthcare especially in relation to services for maternal and child health.

 More about the work of the Trust

 The Waymaker Trust has been set up to act as a catalyst for change especially in the field of women’s development and empowerment where many Mara women still face a lifetime of poverty and injustice.
-The Trust will be working closely with the existing network of Mara Women’s Groups and will start its mission later this year by carrying out a baseline survey in 10 target villages.
-The focus moving forward will be on capacity building, on education and literacy (90% of Mara women over the age of 35 remain illiterate), on skills training, on sustainable income generation activities and above all else on hope and aspiration so that women have the opportunity to improve not just their own but also their families living standards and life prospects.
+The Trust works closely with an existing network of Mara Women’s Groups and focuses mainly on capacity building, education and literacy (90% of Mara women over the age of 35 remain illiterate), skills training, sustainable income generation activities and above all else on hope and aspiration so that women have the opportunity to improve not just their own but also their families living standards and life prospects.